 - Every day at John Carroll, we begin and end the school day with prayer.

-- Ever first Friday of the month, all students spending their Theology class period in Adoration of the Blessed Sacrament and have the opportunity to receive the Sacrament of Reconciliation from area priests if they desire.
+- On each first Friday, students spend time in Adoration of the Blessed Sacrament and have the opportunity to receive the Sacrament of Reconciliation

-- During students' senior year, they have the option to attend a 4-day retreat called Kairos where they grow in knowledge and love of self, others, and God.
+- Seniors have the opportunity to attend a 4-day retreat called Kairos where they grow in knowledge and love of self, others, and God.

 - Each January, John Carroll takes a group of students to Washington, D.C. for the March for Life.

-- Every student at John Carroll is expected to not only know their faith but to put it into practice by engaging in our service program by completing 75 community service hours before graduation.
+- Our students practice their faith by engaging in our service program by completing 75 community service hours before graduation.